-Uscreen lets you monetize your live streams by using a video paywall.
+Uscreen enables you to monetize your live streams by using a video paywall.
 You can charge viewers a subscription fee for full access to all your live streams, or allow people to make a one-time purchase for access to any individual broadcasts.

 With Uscreen, you get a branded video player on your own fully-customized website and run live chats while you’re online.
 You can even get custom apps made, so viewers can watch your live streams on phones, tablets and TVs!
 (Apps are a great idea – they can grow your audience and revenue by 30% because they give viewers easy access to your streams and the ability to watch from anywhere.)

 This helps you establish a professional brand, and gives you a better way to connect with your audience.
 There’s no distractions or suggested videos in sight!

 As you continue to build and upgrade your live streaming system, you’ll come across lots of small accessories that can make the process even easier.